(Updated July 2020)

 If you have the governance workflow enabled then reviewers will be notified that the pending change is ready for their review, and the update will occur once it has been approved.
 In the case that you do not have governance workflow enabled for model replacement, the update is immediate for the deployment.

 Now you’ll see the new model located in the History column on the deployment Overview page.
 Navigating through the Service Health, Data Drift, and Accuracy pages, you’ll find the same dropdown menu allowing you to select a version of the model you want to explore.

-Look for more articles, videos, and learning path tutorials in the DataRobot Community.
+Look for more articles and videos tutorials in the DataRobot Community.

-If you’re a licensed DataRobot customer, search the in-app Platform Documentation for: Replace model action, Create model packages, Using the Model Registry, Data Drift tab, Accuracy tab, Settings tab.
+If you’re a licensed DataRobot customer, search the in-app Platform Documentation for: Replace a deployed model, Create model packages, Using the Model Registry, Data Drift tab, Accuracy tab, Settings tab.